 Replace “USER_NAME” with the user’s name you want to change as administrator.
 Press Enter after typing the command.
 After it has been successfully changed to administrator, you will see the following confirmation message: “The command completed successfully.”

-- If you want to revoke access and remove the administrator, type:
+Type the command and press Enter to change the administrator. - If you want to revoke access and remove the administrator, type:

 "net localgroup Administrators “USER_NAME” /delete."